 What were the study results?

-What was the study's impact?
+What was this study's impact?

 Who was involved?